 Welcome to my Magic Lantern World.
 The magic lantern was the forerunner of the pre-digital slide projector.
 It mystified, entertained and educated audiences from the 1640s to the 1940s and produced moving images long before the first public demonstration of cinema in 1895.

 In the late Victorian period, the magic lantern played a significant role in bringing about social change, through slide shows of dramatic moral stories (such as those produced by the temperance movement) and of photographic ‘travel’ slides that enabled audiences to see the world beyond their immediate environs for the first time.

 Surprisingly perhaps, authentic magic lantern shows are alive and well, with amateur and professional showmen and women performing in many countries.
 Universities are undertaking academic research into pre-cinema optical entertainments; many people are collecting magic lanterns, slides and antique optical toys and artists and performers are rediscovering Victorian techniques that can delight, amuse and often baffle audiences.

 I have been interested in this field for well over forty years as a showman, collector, author and lecturer and this website brings these various strands together.
-Here you can read over one hundred illustrated articles (former blog posts); visit Ebay and Etsy to see surplus-to-my-requirements items and our range of unique and somewhat strange greetings cards; click through to my YouTube videos and the photo-history booklets that I sell on Amazon.
+Here you can read over one hundred illustrated articles; click through to my YouTube Channel and photo-history booklets on Amazon; visit the Keasbury-Gordon Gallery with a selection of remarkable historical photographs from our family archive and purchase twenty-first century NFT photo-art.
 Festival and historical event organisers and group programme secretaries can find details of my unique, authentic magic lantern shows and illustrated talks on optical entertainments.

 I hope you enjoy browsing my website and please get in touch if I can help in any way.